Christopher Wilder: Early life

+Adult life and criminal history

-Wilder married in 1968, but his wife left him after one week when Wilder was taken in for questioning over a series of sexual assaults at Manly Beach.
+Wilder married in 1968, but his wife, Christine, left him when Wilder was taken in for questioning over a series of sexual assaults at Manly Beach.
 After their divorce, Wilder's ex-wife told law enforcement that he had attempted to seduce both his mother-in-law and sister-in-law, and that she had found pictures of young women in their underwear in a briefcase inside his car.
-She also admitted to police that Wilder had twice attempted to kill her.
+She also told police that Wilder had twice attempted to kill her.

 In November 1969, Wilder used nude photographs to extort sex from an Australian student nurse; she complained to police, but charges were ultimately dropped when she refused to testify in court.
-Wilder emigrated to the United States in 1969 and settled in Boynton Beach, Florida, in an upscale waterfront home twenty-five miles south of affluent Palm Beach, becoming successful in the real estate business.
+Wilder emigrated to the United States in 1969 and settled in Boynton Beach, Florida, in an upscale waterfront home 25 mi south of affluent Palm Beach, becoming successful in the real estate business.
 He frequently traveled to Hawaii and The Bahamas and also developed an interest in photography, which resulted in his converting a bedroom of his home into a darkroom.

-Between 1971 and 1975, Wilder faced various charges related to sexual assault.
+Between 1971 and 1975, Wilder faced a number of charges related to sexual assault.
 He raped a young woman he had lured into his truck on the pretense of photographing her for a modeling contract.
 This was to become part of his modus operandi during his later crime spree.
 Despite several convictions, Wilder was never jailed for any of these offenses.
 In 1977, a psychologist deemed Wilder a "mentally disordered sex offender" and "not safe except in a structured environment and should be in a resident program" and also noted his need to dominate women and turn them into slaves for his pleasure.
-He had expressed interest in white slavery and spoke of his sexual fantasies which involved twisting a woman's nipples during sex and slapping and kicking sexual partners.
-While visiting his parents in Australia in 1982, Wilder was charged with sexual offenses against two 15-year-old girls whom he had forced to pose nude after luring them from Manly Beach.
+He expressed interest in white slavery and spoke of his sexual fantasies, which involved twisting a woman's nipples during sex and slapping and kicking sexual partners.

+In 1982, while visiting his parents in Australia, Wilder was charged with sexual offenses against two 15-year-old girls whom he had forced to pose nude after luring them from Manly Beach.
 His parents posted bail and he was allowed to return to Florida to await trial, but court delays prevented his case from ever being heard, as the eventual initial hearing date of April 1984 came after his death.
 Two other young girls, aged 10 and 12, later identified Wilder from mugshots as the man who had abducted them in Boynton Beach in 1983 and forced them to perform oral sex on him.